What is urethral stricture?

 Treatment depends on the severity of the condition.

 The primary mode of treatment is to make the urethra wider using a medical instrument called a dilator.
 This is an outpatient procedure, meaning you won’t have to spend the night at the hospital.
-A doctor will begin by passing a small wire through the urethra and into the bladder to begin to dilate it.
+A urologist in Ghaziabad will begin by passing a small wire through the urethra and into the bladder to begin to dilute it.
 Over time, larger dilators will gradually increase the width of the urethra.

 Surgery is another option.
 An open urethroplasty is an option for longer, more severe strictures.
 This procedure involves removing affected tissue and reconstructing the urethra.
 Results vary based on stricture size.